by Andrea M. Darcy

 Symptoms and signs of repressing emotions

-The following can be signs that you are emotionally repressed:
+General signs you are emotionally repressed

-- you feel uncomfortable around highly emotional people
+- feel uncomfortable around highly emotional people

-- you rarely if ever cry or yell
+- rarely if ever cry or yell

-- you have phases of relying heavily on escape hobbies, like binge watching TV, video games, and oversleeping
+- have phases of relying heavily on escape hobbies, like binge watching TV, video games, and oversleeping

-Connected psychological issues can include:
+Connected psychological issues

 Still not sure if you are emotionally repressed?
 It might be helpful to consider the feedback others often give you.
 Have you often been told that ‘you have a wall’, that ‘there is something fake about you’, or that you are ’emotionally cold’?
 Or even that you are passive aggressive?
 These can be signs you have a backlog of hidden emotions that need to be expressed.